YunoHost-Apps/domoticz_ynh/README.md

 **Shipped version:** Always the last stable one.
 The last compiled version is retrieved from [this directory](https://releases.domoticz.com/releases/?dir=./beta)
-Once installed, updates from the uptream app are managed from within the app.
+Once installed, **updates from the uptream app are managed from within the app.**.
+Yunohost upgrade script will only upgrade the Yunohost package.

 ## Configuration